irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgKillRequestContext"></a>

 ### MsgKillRequestContext
-MsgKillRequestContext defines an SDK message to terminate a service request.
+MsgKillRequestContext defines an SDK message to terminate a service request

 | Field | Type | Label | Description |